We’ve all been there haven’t we?

 It’s too much of a challenge.
 So we just muddle along in our same old way, getting nowhere.

-And the BIG secret behind these hacks is that they recognise why we find saving money and being eco friendly – even though we want to do both – such a challenge.
+But there are some super simple hacks that will save us money and will save the planet.
+And the big secret behind these hacks is that they recognise why we find saving money and being eco friendly – even though we want to do both – such a challenge.

 I’m going to share the hacks in a moment.